Miguel Cabrera Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- This year, Cabrera has totaled at least one hit in 13 of 26 games (50.0%), and had multiple hits twice.
+- In 13 of 27 games this season (48.1%), Cabrera has reached base via hit, and that includes multiple hits twice.

-- In 26 games played this year, he has not hit a long ball.
+- He has not hit a long ball in his 27 games this year.

-- He has scored a run in three of 26 games so far this season.
+- He has scored in three games this season (11.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.